Approach and governance

 - obtain an independent view of developments in our non-financial strategy, management and implementation to determine our ability to deliver corporate-level objectives

-- provide feedback to our Board and Executive Committee on the robustness of the governance, strategies, management and actions associated with our material non-financial issues
+- provide feedback to our Board and Executive Committee on the robustness of the governance, strategies, management and actions associated with our material non-financial issues; and,

 - ensure we report the issues that our stakeholders are interested in.

 We have a formalised approach, which describes the basis for reporting National Grid's non-financial performance data.
-It focuses on the key principles and practices, describing:
+It focuses on the key principles and practices, describes:

 - the scope of the Company's non-financial performance data